abcnorio/mixedmethod-rcode/README.md

 ## AQUAD 7 files

-One data set (application letter for a place in a drug addiction rehabilitation center) is taken from qualitative data analysis along with the windows binary from [AQUAD 7](https://www.aquad.de), an free and open source QDA software.
+One data set (application letter for a place in a drug addiction rehabilitation center) is taken from qualitative data analysis along with the windows binary from [AQUAD 7](https://www.aquad.de), a free and open source QDA software.
 The folder AQUAD7 contains all working files along with the older AQUAD 7 version that was used for analysis.
 AQUAD is now on v8.

 ## Citation